ContinuumIO/ciocheck/README.md

   redundancy)
 - Auto addition of `__init__.py` files
 - Auto addition of custom encoding and copyright header files

+# Why ciocheck?
+There are many post commit tools out there for testing code quality, but the idea of ciocheck is to perform check before a commit-push.

 # Example config file
 Configuration is saved in a single file named `.ciocheck`